“The God of peace is never glorified by human violence.”—Thomas Merton (1915-1968)

 “John Dear convincingly argues, as Merton’s entire witness argues, that the true contemplative is a peacemaker. . . .
 Here is a testament for a new generation, a clarion call to wake up, do justice, and become instruments of peace.”—Jonathan Montaldo, editor, Choosing to Love the World: Thomas Merton on Contemplation

 John Dear is a priest, activist, lecturer, and author of thirty books including Lazarus Come Forth!, You Will Be My Witnesses (with icons by William Hart McNichols) and his autobiography, A Persistent Peace.
 He was nominated for the Nobel Peace Prize by Archbishop Desmond Tutu.
-He lives in New Mexico. www.johndear.org
+He lives in California. www.johndear.org

 |Thomas Merton, Peacemaker Table of Contents||59 Kb|